dsccommunity/xPSDesiredStateConfiguration/README.md

     - Fixed a bug where 'Dependencies' property was not picked up and caused exception when set.
 * xWindowsOptionalFeature:
     - Fixed bug where Test-TargetResource method always failed.
-    - Added support for server operating systems; Windows Server 2012 R2 and later.
+    - Added support for Windows Server 2012 (and later) SKUs.
 * Added xRegistry resource

 ### 3.6.0.0